rohitrango/Variational-Autoencoder-with-Arbitrary-Conditioning/README.md

 ## Qualitative Results
 Here are some qualitative results on MNIST.
+The first image is the input to VAEAC.
+The other images are the samples drawn from the network.
+The last image is the ground truth.
+Note that given the partially observed input, the network successfully learns to output feasible outputs.
+The conditioning is arbitrary because each instance has a different subset of pixels which is observed.

 ![mnist-test](https://github.com/rohitrango/ICLR-challenge/blob/master/images/MNIST/0.png)
 ![mnist-test](https://github.com/rohitrango/ICLR-challenge/blob/master/images/MNIST/1.png)